aliagcaoili/SamsungA6-2018/README.md

-# SamsungA6-2018
+# TWRP_A6LTE
-device tree for Samsung SM-A600G
+TWRP Device Tree for Samsung Galaxy A6 2018 (SM-A600G).
+Work In Progress.